 Helping you succeed in tomorrow's world

 The automotive sector faces exciting changes, but also challenges, in particular with regard to decarbonisation and digitalization.
 I seek to secure fair treatment of the independent aftermarket by vehicle manufacturers.
-That means ensuring competition and a level playing field for all market participants.
+That means ensuring competition and a level playing field for all market participants, especially regarding access to data.